ZeeBee287/Charity-Discount-System-OOP/README.md

 # Charity Discount System

 ## Introduction
-This program is designed for a famous clothing line that runs a special **International Charity Week** from **November 25th to December 9th**.
-Customers receive discounts on their purchases, and **40% of the total sales are donated** to selected charities.
-The system allows customers to:
+The program is based on the launch of a famous clothing line during **International Charity Week**, from **November 25th to December 9th**.
+The charities are selected by the owners, and customers receive discounts during these two weeks, with **100% of the proceeds donated** to their chosen charity.
+This program allows customers to select their preferred charity and determine the discount they will receive based on their purchase date.
+The discounts are as follows:

+- **50% discount** (November 25th - November 30th)
+- **30% discount** (December 1st - December 5th)
+- **10% discount** (December 6th - December 9th)

+## Problem Statement
+Since this is a charity initiative, managing donations efficiently is crucial.
+The program is designed to allow customers to:

-- Enter the date of their purchase to determine their discount.
+- Easily avail the discount applicable to their purchase date.
-- Enter the price of purchased items and calculate the total bill after applying the discount.
+- Enter item prices and calculate their total bill after applying the discount.
-- Choose from three charity organizations to donate a portion of their purchase.
+- Select the charity to which they want a portion of their payment to be donated.

+This system ensures that customers can easily determine their discounts, while cashiers can efficiently process transactions.
+Additionally, it helps in tracking which charities receive donations and how the total sales are distributed among them.

 ## Features
 - **Date-based discount system**: